uadmin/uadmin-docs/document_system/tutorial/part5.rst

 ============================================================
 In this part, we will talk about linking models using a foreign key for documents.

-Let’s create a new file in the models folder named “channel.go” with the following codes below:
+Let’s create a new file in the models folder named **channel.go** with the following codes below:

 .. code-block:: go